AnilRedshift/docker_www/www/html/wp-content/plugins/meow-lightbox/readme.txt

 Please have a look at [Meow Lightbox](https://meowapps.com/plugin/meow-lightbox/).

 == Changelog ==

+= 3.2.1 (2022/04/21) =
+* Add: jQuery is not required anymore.
+* Fix: There were some random issues.
+* Info: We absolutely need your help and motivation.
+You can do it by writing a review [here]( https://wordpress.org/support/plugin/meow-lightbox/reviews/?rate=5#new-post).
+Thanks a lot :)

+= 3.1.9 (2022/04/14) =
+* Add: Option for Output Buffering.
+That will avoid issues for some users.

+= 3.1.8 (2022/04/07) =
+* Fix: No more scrolling of the site with the Lightbox is displayed.
+* Fix: There was some issue with the JS and CSS only used when actively used.

+= 3.1.7 (2022/02/23) =
+* Update: Only load the JS and CSS when the Lightbox is actively used.
+* Add: Support for 'mwl-img-disabled' class.

+= 3.1.6 (2022/02/20) =
+* Add: Zoom level for map.
+* Fix: Title was overriden by themes too easily.

 = 3.1.5 (2021/09/22) =
 * Fix: Low-res could be larger than high-res.